Vanderbilt Specialty Pharmacy Student Research Program

 -

-Students will meet with their assigned mentors by phone or in person at least once every two weeks.
+Students will regularly meet with their assigned mentors virtually or in person.

 -

-Students should respond to all email and telephone communications within at least 48 hours regarding research activities.
+Students will respond to all email communications within at least 48 hours regarding research activities.

 -

 Deadlines will be project-specific and agreed upon by the student and mentor.
-Failure to meet a pre-specified deadline will be discussed with the student researcher by the mentor.
-Multiple failures may result in dismissal from the program.
+Failure to meet deadlines may result in dismissal from the program.

 -